daos-stack/daos/doc/admin/administration.md

 ### Rebuild Throttling

-The rebuild process may consume a lot of resources on each server and can be throttled to reduce impact on application performance.
+The rebuild process may consume many resources on each server and can be throttled to reduce the impact on application performance.
 This current logic relies on CPU cycles on the storage nodes.
 By default, the rebuild process is configured to consume up to 30% of the CPU cycles, leaving the other 70% for regular I/O operations.

-During rebuild process, the user can set the throttle to guarantee the rebuild will not use more resource than the user setting.
+During the rebuild process, the user can set the throttle to guarantee the rebuild will not use more resource than the user setting.
 The user can only set the CPU cycle for now.
-For example, if the user set the throttle to 50, then the rebuild will at most use 50% of CPU cycle to do rebuild job.
+For example, if the user set the throttle to 50, then the rebuild will at most use 50% of the CPU cycle to do the rebuild job.
 The default rebuild throttle for CPU cycle is 30.
 This parameter can be changed via the daos_mgmt_set_params() API call and will be eventually available through the management tools.